 In China during the Han Dynasty in the 6th century BC, when Confucius has a strong impact on culture the society was merit-based.
 Education became the key for social mobility back then in China.
 Europe opened its mind to become a merit-based society in the 17th Century and is still waffling about it.
 The US is the only country that was founded on the principles of being merit based.
 The West Coast naturally has embraced being merit-based since it was founded by people from all walks of life who were seeking fame and fortune in the 19th century during the gold rush era.
 Life in the Wild West required that towns people were there for each other and pool resources.
 This spirit of collaboration has survived in California.
 This is the reason why living is pleasant and easy.
 There is a “live and let live” attitude, and openness to new and different ways of looking at things, and the willingness to create teams, tribes, mutually beneficial groups, and everyone who is a good fit and is willing to contribute to the overall good is welcome.

 Towns who are willing to support their neighbors’ kids thrive more than towns who live in brutally hierarchical ways without caring about each other.
-Businesses that get help from financiers, an educated workforce.
+Businesses that receive help from financiers are able to afford an educated workforce.
 These businesses thrive easier.
 Invest in educating all kids, invest in your towns future.
 The investment in lifting the overall level of education of a town pays off within 10 to 15 years.
 It cannot be accomplished within a quarter.
 However, if you don’t invest in your city, you wil lend up with a ghost town suffering from unhappy, often drugged and depressed workforce who doesn’t work effectively, nor purchase anything.
 Every town has a chance to adopt these logical and simple principles if leaders choose to come together for the benefit of the entire population.
 Check out Oakland, CA it is now safer than Kansas City!